John André: Intelligence activities

 As the summer of 1780 came to an end, Arnold had at last taken command of West Point, and was in a position to facilitate a British takeover of the forts.
 On September 20 André traveled up the Hudson River onboard the Royal Navy sloop-of-war Vulture to meet Arnold.
-The presence of Vulture on the river was discovered the following morning by two American soldiers, privates John Peterson and Moses Sherwood.
+The presence of Vulture on the river was discovered the following morning by two American soldiers, privates John "Rifle Jack" Peterson and Moses Sherwood.
 From their position at Teller's Point, they attacked Vulture with small arms fire.
 Seeking greater firepower, Peterson and Sherwood headed to Fort Lafayette at Verplanck's Point to request cannons and ammunition from their commander, Colonel James Livingston.

 During this pause in the skirmish, a small boat furnished by Arnold was steered to Vulture by Joshua Hett Smith.
 At the oars were the Colquhon brothers (both of whom were tenants of Smith), who reluctantly rowed the boat 6 mi on the river to Vulture.
 Despite Arnold's assurances, the brothers sensed that something was wrong.
 None of the trio knew Arnold's purpose or suspected him of treason; all were told that his intentions were to assist the Patriot cause.
 Only Smith was told anything specific, and that was the false claim that it was to secure vital intelligence.
 The brothers finally agreed to row after Arnold mixed threats of arrest with a bribe of fifty pounds of flour for each man.
 They picked up André from Vulture and brought him ashore, where Arnold was waiting.

 The two men conferred in the woods below Stony Point, New York, on the river's west bank until nearly dawn on September 22.
 Then, instead of returning to Vulture, André decided to continue their conversation, and with the sun coming up, he and Arnold rode several miles to Smith's house in West Haverstraw, New York, owned by Thomas Smith, Joshua's brother.
 That same morning, American troops at Teller's Point, under the command of Livingston, began a two-hour cannonade against Vulture.
 Vulture, trapped by the Hudson's tidal currents, sustained several hits before it was finally able to escape downriver.
 The retreat of Vulture stranded André on shore.